-- 4.20 In Cumbria, marine-dredged aggregates are landed at Barrow, principally taken from the large licensed area in Morecambe Bay, approximately twenty miles off the coast.
+- 4.19 In Cumbria, marine-dredged aggregates are landed at Barrow, principally taken from the large licensed area in Morecambe Bay, approximately twenty miles off the coast.
 Since 2004, around 4,000 to 25,000 tonnes/year of sand from this area have been landed at Barrow docks.
 This is supplemented by the amounts provided by channel maintenance activities at harbours, such as Workington and Maryport; these aggregates are often used very locally, as they are landed by a local operator.
-See Map 6 for landing points and Table 7, Appendix 1 for figures. - 4.21 In 2014, 3,790 tonnes of marine dredged sand was landed at the Port of Barrow; this figure is significantly lower than the 2013 figure (11,805 tonnes).
-It had looked as though the general decline in landings at Barrow (from 23,111 tonnes in 2009, down to 9,831 tonnes in 2012) had halted and trends were reversing, though whether that was due to increased demand or if it was simply a change due to the companies and their internal supply options, wasn't clear. - 4.22 The amounts of marine dredged aggregates that are landed in the north west have been falling over several years and have always been less than the authorised extraction rates.
-In 2014, the total marine aggregates extraction rate from all licensed areas off the coast of the north west was 241,578 tonnes for primary aggregates.
-This is just over one fifth of the authorised extraction rate of 1,312,500 tonnes/year. - 4.23 One of the key issues relating to reducing supply is poor demand; however, with the pressures on land resources, it is expected that marine aggregates will play an increasingly important role.
-This can be seen with the renewal for a 15 year period of the Hilbre Swash (off North Wales) licences at the start of 2014, and the future entry of a new company into Cumbria's marine marketplace, with Hanson Aggregates Marine Ltd being awarded a new Option and Exploration Agreement in the most recent tender round.
-If progressed, extraction could commence within five years. - 4.24 There would appear, therefore, to be considerable potential to increase the substitution of marine dredged sand for that which is land-won.
+See Map 6, Appendix 3 for landing points and Table 7, Appendix 1 for figures. - 4.20 In 2015, 5,905 tonnes of marine dredged sand was landed at the Port of Barrow; this figure is higher than the 2014 figure (3,790 tonnes), but is only half of the 2013 figure (11,805 tonnes).
+It had looked as though the general decline in landings at Barrow (from 23,111 tonnes in 2009, down to 9,831 tonnes in 2012) had halted in 2013 and that trends were reversing, but with another dip in 2014 and then a rise in 2015, landings are currently unpredictable.
+Whether the ups and downs are due to fluctuations in demand or if it is simply a change due to the companies and their internal supply options, isn't clear. - 4.21 The amounts of marine dredged aggregates that are landed in the north west have generally been falling over several years and have always been less than the authorised extraction rates.
+In 2015, the total marine aggregates extraction rate from all licensed areas off the coast of the north west was 252,856 tonnes for primary aggregates, a slight rise on the 2014 figure (241,856 tonnes).
+The 2015 figure is just under one fifth of the permitted extraction rate of 1,312,500 tonnes/year. - 4.22 One of the key issues relating to reducing supply is poor demand; however, with the pressures on land resources, it is expected that marine aggregates will play an increasingly important role.
+This can be seen with the renewal for a 15 year period of the Hilbre Swash (off North Wales) licences at the start of 2014, and the future entry of a new company into Cumbria's marine marketplace, with Hanson Aggregates Marine Ltd being awarded a new Option and Exploration Agreement in 2014.
+If progressed, extraction could commence by 2020. - 4.23 There would appear, therefore, to be considerable potential to increase the substitution of marine dredged sand for that which is land-won.
 In recognition of this, Cumbria Minerals and Waste Development Framework Core Strategy Policy 15 states that planning permission will be granted for developments at appropriate locations that would enable increased use of marine dredged aggregates (subject to being environmentally acceptable).
-A similar policy is included in the draft Cumbria Minerals and Waste Local Plan (strategic policy SP9).
+A similar policy is included in the April 2016 draft Cumbria Minerals and Waste Local Plan (strategic policy SP9).